 In a big bowl, add flour, water and salt.
 To this add the active sourdough starter.

 Mix all the ingredients till the dough comes together.
+The dough will be soft and slightly sticky.
+Adjust water as necessary.

 Cover the bowl with plastic wrap and let it rest for 30 mins.